Agoric/documentation/main/glossary/README.md

 ## Object Capabilities

 Objects have state, behavior, and references.
-Lets say Object A has references to Objects B and C, while B and C do not have references to each other.
+Let's say Object A has references to Objects B and C, while B and C do not have references to each other.
 Thus, A can communicate with B and C, and B and C cannot communicate with each other.
 There is an effective zero-cost firewall between B and C.